 - Dehydration/excessive thirst

-This type of marrow cancer is diagnosed through blood and urine tests, bone marrow biopsy, and diagnostic imaging tests (X-ray, CAT scan, MRI).
+This type of bone cancer is diagnosed through blood and urine tests, bone marrow biopsy, and diagnostic imaging tests (X-ray, CAT scan, MRI).
 Tumor treatment depends on the stage and risk levels of the disease, which is graded from stage 1 – 3 according to severity.
 If treatment is deemed necessary, the options include:

 - Targeted drug therapy – kills myeloma cells by blocking and interfering with the production of harmful proteins